-- And to approach CSS with a “design eye”
+- To approach CSS with a “design eye”

-According to the BLS, professions in application software development are expected to rise at a rate of 26% through 2026, and over 5X the national mean for all professions.
+According to the BLS, professions in bespoke software development are expected to rise at a rate of 26% through 2026, and over 5X the national mean for all professions.

 This is partly due to enterprises’ rising desire to create the latest smartphone apps.

 While the forecast for systems software developers is less rosy, it is still anticipated to grow at the pace of 10% than avg.

 However this form of labor is less popular, it often pays more.

 According to the Bureau of labor statistics, the median annual compensation for application software engineers was $103,620 in 2018.

 The bottom 10% made less than $61,660, while the top 10% earned more than $161,290.
 A few of the highest-paid app software engineers worked for software publishing firms.